DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "...Whatever you mean, spirit?"

-[No one will be able to defeat, if that beast and this thing would combine forces.
+[If that beast and this thing would combine forces, no one will be able to defeat them.
-To begin with this thing in front of your eyes is strong.]
+To begin with this guy in front of you is strong.]

 Rikugen Kyouko faced against the rasterizer...
 Towards the monster with its creepy smile, spirits' hero spoke once again with piercing cold tone.